 Trust Your Instincts

-This is one of the most important points on my step by step guide to staying safe as a solo female traveler.
+This is one of the most important solo female travel safety tips.
 I’m a huge believer in trusting your gut feelings.
 If a situation feels off, chances are it probably is.
 It’s always better to trust your instincts and prevent being in a bad situation, even if that means offending someone or feeling like you’re being overly-cautious.

 A side note on this point: It’s best to air on the side of caution and don’t disclose where you’re staying to strangers you meet while traveling.